 The famous portrait of Mao Zedong still looks out over Beijing as though he's guarding communist austerity and discipline.
 But the Beijing he stares out upon is hardly the city he left behind.

-Change is everywhere—in the clothes (you could wear them to the office in any cosmopolitan city); in the increasingly paralyzing traffic (more and more foreign- and Chinese-made automobiles jam the streets); in the electronics (mobile phones, mobile phones, mobile phones); and in the construction (high-rises, high-rises, high-rises).
+Change is everywhere—in the clothes (you could wear them to the office in any cosmopolitan city); in the increasingly paralyzing traffic (more and more foreign- and Chinese-made automobiles jam the streets); in the electronics (smartphones, smartphones, smartphones); and in the construction (high-rises, high-rises, high-rises).
 If you scrub off the Gobi Desert dust, which is glued to everything with diesel exhaust, you'll find Beijing's true patina—a mixture of old and new.
 It may surprise you that you can still catch the glimmer of a lacquered temple or a traditional jadeite bracelet contrasted with the machine-made gleam of chrome and glass.

 No doubt it's a calculated gleam.
-The Chinese government wants Beijing to be recognized as a modern world capital—modern enough for foreign investment and modern enough to have hosted the 2008 Summer Olympics.
+The Chinese government wants Beijing to be recognized as a modern world capital—especially modern enough for foreign investment.
 Beijing is a huge, burgeoning metropolis, with bulldozers carving the way to its future.

-We recommend traveling with a good map (printed in both Chinese and English) and having your destinations written down in Chinese characters (ask your hotel's staff to help you).
+Travel with a good map (printed in both Chinese and English) and have your destinations written down in Chinese characters (ask your hotel's staff to help you).
+It might be helpful to ask your hotel for this information in advance for the transfer from the airport.
 For planning purposes, you may find it helpful to know the district where an attraction is located.
 For instance, Haidian District (Beijing Zoo, Summer Palace) is to the northwest, Chaoyang District (an embassy and nightlife area popular with expats and nouveau-riche Chinese) is to the east, and Chongwen District (Temple of Heaven) is to the southeast.
 When you're out and about, you'll discover that the city is built along avenues aligned in a grid.
 Roads may change their names several times as they continue across town.

 Several "ring" roads form concentric circles in and around the city, with Tiananmen at the center.
 Somewhat confusingly, the first is not actually a ring road—it is made up of a series of small local streets.
 The Second Ring Road (Erhuan Lu) roughly follows the location of the old city wall, which was dismantled in the 1950s.
 A subway line also follows this route.
 The Third Ring Road (Sanhuan Lu) goes mostly through residential areas but also hits some major commercial districts, and the Fourth Ring Road (Sihuan Lu) runs primarily through suburbs and residential districts.
 Another subway line takes travelers along the eastern side of the Third Ring Road and along the north side of the Fourth Ring Road, connecting the Central Business District with the north side of the city.
 The Fifth and Sixth Ring roads, which visitors are unlikely to use, effectively orbit the city.
 A seventh (and regional) ring road is being considered.